pololu/apa102-arduino/README.md

 If you want to conserve I/O pins, we recommend wiring the clock inputs of all the LED chains together and controlling them with a single I/O line, while using separate I/O lines for each data input.
 It would also be possible to control all the data lines with a single I/O line and use separate lines for each clock input.
 However, we recommend the single clock wiring because it allows the possibility of writing advanced code that efficiently writes to all of the LED chains simultaneously.

-## Version History
+## Version history

+* 3.0.0 (2018-11-14):
+  * Change the code back to the way it was in version 1.2.0.
+The SK9822 protocol is actually compatible with the APA102C protocol, so no changes were needed to support it.
 * 2.0.0 (2017-05-15):
   * Added support for the SK9822 IC.
   * To support the SK9822, the `endFrame` function was changed.
 As a side effect, if you try to write to a smaller number of LEDs than are on your LED strip, the LED after the last one you update will be set to black.
+  * These changes were actually unnecessary.
 * 1.2.0 (2017-03-20): Added a constructor for rgb_color that takes the three color values and changed the examples to use it.
 * 1.1.2 (2017-02-07): Update testing for new FastGPIO directory layout
 * 1.1.1 (2016-08-19): Add continuous integration testing